 - Press Join to connect to the same channel as your web demo.

-Test spatial audio effects for users
+Test spatial audio effects for remote users

 Test spatial audio effects for media player

 To setup spatial audio position of your media player, add Media Playing to your app.

 Play the media file in your Android app.

 Connect your earphones to the web demo and note the quality of audio playing.